How to Prepare for Fall and Winter Storms

 1. Stay Inside: Avoid travel unless absolutely necessary.

 2. Warm Clothing: Layer up and keep all extremities covered.
+Wear moisture-wicking base layers and avoid cotton, which can trap moisture and lead to chills.

 Photo by: Lisa Fotios